-These Thai meatballs are HUGE on flavor and make for an amazing clean main entree.
+These Thai meatballs are HUGE on flavor and make for an amazing clean main entrée.
 Keto, paleo, whole30 and just plain finger-lickin’ good, these meatballs are show-stopping delicious.
+This recipe includes a Low-FODMAP option for those with IBS or gut issues.

 I’m thrilled to share this recipe for Thai Meatballs with you, not only because it’s INSANELY good, but because it comes straight from Diane San Sanfilipo’s new cookbook, Keto Quick Start.